Skip to content

 Independent self-study

-In addition to the contact time, you are expected to undertake around 22 hours of personal self-study per week.
-Typically, this will involve, reading journal articles and book chapters, practicing online workshop material and questions, working on group projects, undertaking research in the library and online, preparing coursework assignments and presentations, and preparing for examinations.
+In addition to the contact time, you are expected to undertake around 24 hours of personal self-study per week.
+Typically, this will involve:

 Independent learning is supported by a range of excellent learning facilities, including the Hive and library resources, the virtual learning environment, and extensive electronic learning resources.